espocrm/documentation/docs/development/metadata/acl-defs.md

 An ownership checking class.

-Should implement one of the following intefaces:
+Should implement one of the following interfaces:

 * `Espo\Core\Acl\OwnershipOwnChecker`  – whether a user is an owner of an entity;
 * `Espo\Core\Acl\OwnershipTeamChecker` – whether an entity belongs to a user team.